kitzberger/base_excel/README.md

 For developers
 --------------
-In case TYPO3 does not run in composer mode, the library directory can be rebuild by running `composer run-script extension-create-libs`
+In case TYPO3 does not run in composer mode, the library directory can be rebuilt by running `composer run-script extension-create-libs`

 For contributors
 ----------------